willasbery/comp34812/README.md

 2. **Data Preparation**

    - Place your data files in the `data/` directory
-   - Use the notebooks in `src/notebooks/` for data preprocessing

 3. **Running Models**
    - For SVM: Use the scripts in `src/models/svm/`